I must confess, after my first class with Billy, I prayed he would never come back.

 After almost every class with Billy, I would lock the door of the classroom, turn on a worship CD, put my head down on my desk, and cry.
 “Please, God, please don’t let him come back.
 I can’t take it anymore.”

 I wonder how often the Father is tempted to give up on us completely.
 We can be pretty unlovable sometimes.
-We stubbornly insist on doing things our own way.
-We laugh when He corrects us, we mock His words, and we’ve even been known to slap Him and spit in His face.
+When we stubbornly insist on doing things our own way.
+And when we laugh when He corrects us, we mock His words, and we’ve even been known to slap Him and spit in His face.
 Does He ever wonder if we’re worth it?
 Does He lock the door at night, put His head in His arms, and cry over our stubbornness?

 I wish I could say that Billy instantly changed, and that he became a sweet, polite, well-behaved boy.
 But then he would have been easy to love.
 Sacrificial love expects nothing in return.
 Even if the difficult people in our lives never change, can we love them as Christ loves us?